-The World Affairs Council of the Mid-Hudson Valley, founded in 2003, is a forum for citizen education and participation in international issues.
+The World Affairs Council of the Mid-Hudson Valley, an all-volunteer organization, was founded in 2003 as a forum for citizen education and participation in international issues.
+Membership and/or donations directly support the educational programs and activities that bring nonpartisan, lively information about critical issues facing our nation and the world to our community.
 The Council is a member of the World Affairs Councils of America (WACA) and serves Dutchess, Ulster and Orange Counties in New York.

 - “The 21th Century Worldwide Refugee Crisis: What Role Can Institutions of Higher Learning Play?”
 Weds., Dec.
 7 , 6 pm.
 Members Only Dinner with Maria Höhn, Marion Musser Lloyd Prof. of History and International Studies, and Chair, History Depart., Vassar College.
 Founder and faculty mentor of Vassar College Refugee Solidarity.
 American Bounty Restaurant, Culinary Institute of America.

 - Ebola, Zika and More: Global Diseases and Local Effects Weds., Sept.
 30, 7 pm.
 Dr. Monica Parker, Director of the Bloodborne Viruses Laboratory and Faculty at Wadsworth Center School of Laboratory Sciences of the NYS Depart. of Health, will discuss the current state of global public health, how current concerns like Ebola, Zika, HIV/AIDS and others are being managed by state and federal governments, and ...